-The kernel synchronization process (ksyncd) synchronizes the backup Routing Engine with the master Routing Engine.
+The kernel synchronization process (ksyncd) synchronizes the backup Routing Engine with the primary Routing Engine.

-For supported protocols, state information is updated directly between the routing protocol processes on the master and backup Routing Engines.
+For supported protocols, state information is updated directly between the routing protocol processes on the primary and backup Routing Engines.

 Figure 2 shows the effects of a switchover on the routing platform.